-Here’s a look at the top ten C-suite positions over the past four years.
+Here are the top 10 C-suite positions over the past four years:

 The chief diversity and inclusion officer oversees a company’s diversity, equity, and inclusion (DE&I) efforts.
 Typically, they’ll manage diverse hiring and promotion and implement training policies to improve employee awareness about diversity in the workplace.